MerginMaps/docs/src/layer/value-select/index.md

 ![QGIS drill-down form](./qgis-drill-down-form.gif "QGIS drill-down form")

-At first, let us explore the structure of value tables that are used to set up drill-down forms.
+First, let us explore the structure of value tables that are used to set up drill-down forms.
 In the example project, *Land use* field uses `plant-habitat` value table that has following fields:

 ![QGIS category value table](./qgis-table-habitat.jpg "QGIS category value table")